 - In global scene views, when animating the camera over the north or south pole, the camera may take an indirect path between keyframes.
 This is a known issue relating to the camera's coordinate system and it is accentuated near the poles.

 - Windows Media Player may not play exported animation video from ArcGIS Pro.
 If Windows Media Player or another common video player does not play your animation video exported from ArcGIS Pro, you will need to download and install the missing codec files.
 (It may be missing the necessary codecs.)
-See Common animation questions to learn more about potential issues with viewing an exported animation.
+See Export settings to learn more about potential issues with viewing an exported animation.

 - Animations do not support playback of range data if the range slider is set to use Single Value mode (which simplifies the range slider for integer values), or a span of zero unless specifically using the Import > Range Slider Steps method.